+413 658 7907

 • By Mike Anderson

-• In Mike's Blog, Teaching Strategies, Work Life Balance
+• In Classroom Management, Teacher Wellness, Work Life Balance

 My 22 year-old self can’t believe I’m writing this post.
 When I was a brand new teacher, I was firmly convinced that I should dress casually for work.
 Relaxed pants and a button-down short-sleeved short was my normal outfit.
 I